sore0159/devblog/devlog.md

+2017 08 19

+Switched templates back to runtime reads, since I guess I want to tinker around with design more regularly than I expected.
+This means a templates folder needs to be in the working directory of the generate command when run, but I think is not a worthwhile thing to work to eliminate.

+Created a little bit of special parsing for the index.md file, allowing the main site index to be half-created from a markdown file while still auto-updating the 'latest post' segment of it.

 2017 08 09

 Changing import paths to make my github repositories be actually usable by people other than myself.
 Added further development possibilities to the README so I don't have to add to the devlog every time I revise or add to those.